codercms/laravel-pg-conn-pool/README.md

 When DatabaseManager::connect is called, connection pool is initialized at once, and connection is returned from the pool (Swoole Channel is used).
 Each coroutine will get a new connection from the pool.
 After request is handled by an application a connection is returned to the pool.
-This approach giving an ability to handle many requests (depends on the pool size) without blocking entire thread (worker).
+This approach gives an ability to handle many requests (depends on the pool size) without blocking an entire thread (worker).

 ## Usage
 Configuration (`config/database.php`):